 Ms. Lozano was an Associate Artist with the California Shakespeare Theater, where she performed leading roles in over 20 productions, most recently the Nurse in Romeo and Juliet, Madame Arcati in Blithe Spirit, and Beatrice in Much Ado About Nothing.
-She also served as Master Vocal Coach on numerous productions, including Hamlet, Henry IV pts 1 and 2, Othello, the Tempest, Macbeth, The Comedy of Errors, and The Taming of the Shrew.
+She also served as Master Vocal and Text Coach on numerous productions, including Hamlet, Henry IV pts 1 and 2, Othello, The Tempest, Macbeth, The Comedy of Errors, and The Taming of the Shrew.